apache/jackrabbit-oak/oak-run/README.md

     * upgrade   : Upgrade from Jackrabbit 2.x repository to Oak.
     * server    : Run the Oak Server
     * console   : Start an interactive console
+    * explore   : Starts a GUI browser based on java swing

 See the subsections below for more details on how to use these modes.